solatis/leonmergen/_posts/2015-08-14-on-scalability-correctness-and-stateless-software-design.markdown

 We now have a far better picture of the interactions a thread has with the outside world, and as such the state becomes easier to manage: we have a single path a thread uses to communicate with the outside world, and we only have to test this path.
 Hence the case that stateless design enhances both correctness *and* scalability.

-###### Shared pointers
+###### Example: Shared pointers

 At this point you might think that keeping a global counter in memory is not a realistic thing anyone would do and a non-problem.
 But these kind of abstractions are everywhere, and they are [leaky](http://www.joelonsoftware.com/articles/LeakyAbstractions.html): a famous example is a shared pointer.
 Using shared pointers might seem like a great idea: instead of manually managing memory allocation, the implementation of a shared pointer automatically cleans up as soon as all references to this memory area are gone.
 This hides complexity and state and as such allows you to write cleaner code.

-But hiding the state here can be a very bad idea: hiding *state* within a *shared* pointer means we are sharing state.
+But hiding the state here can be a very bad idea: hiding **state** within a **shared** pointer means we are **sharing state**.
 When an application allocates or copies a shared pointer, its internal reference counter will be increased, and will be decreased once the shared pointer goes out of scope.
 As you might have guessed, increasing and decreasing this reference count needs to be thread-safe and as such access to this reference count needs to be synchronized, otherwise memory leaks (or even worse, multiple cleanups) might occur.
+All this in addition to sequencing mutations of the memory the pointer points at.

-As such, these shared pointers leak state: they try to hide the internal state of the reference count and introduce a major scalability bottleneck in the process, which is *invisible*.
+As such, these shared pointers **leak state**: they try to hide the internal state of the reference count and introduce a major scalability bottleneck in the process, which is **invisible**.
 This is a consequence of shared pointers having side-effects that are invisible to the user.
 A much more sane alternative is something like C++11's [unique_ptr](http://en.cppreference.com/w/cpp/memory/unique_ptr), in which ownership of the allocated memory is made explicit using [move semantics](http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html).
 The application programmer is made aware of the underlying state of the object, and this abstraction doesn't leak state.

 ###### Applying CSP

-While this might be a perfectly acceptable solution if you wish to scale this system within a single computer, it has drawbacks when you want to scale it over multiple machines: when we want to get an overview of state of the system as a whole, we have to aggregate the statistics.
+While thread local storage might be a perfectly acceptable solution if you wish to scale this system within a single computer, it has drawbacks when you want to scale it over multiple machines: when we want to get an overview of state of the system as a whole, we have to aggregate the statistics.
 The reason is that we still have state; the state is now hidden as a counter inside each thread.
 This, as you might guess, doesn't scale: when you have vast clusters of hundreds of computing systems the time it takes to aggregate these statistics will be non-trivial.

 When we fully apply the techniques of CSP this problem goes away: